elastic/kibana/x-pack/plugins/security_solution/docs/testing/test_plans/detection_response/rule_management/coverage_overview_dashboard.md

 When user navigates to Coverage Overview page
 Then page should render all rule data in grid
 And color tiles according to filters and dashboard legend

+CASE: Test case should work with non-security rules both present and not present in system
 ```

 #### **Scenario: User clicks on tile**